-- viii. development must respect and be sympathetic to the topography of the site, in particular design consideration should be given to the steeper slopes with no development on prominent ridge lines and any excessive remodelling of land avoided; - ix. green infrastructure must be provided based on the needs identified in the Green Infrastructure Concept Statement for Brockhill East, including open spaces (in line with the Open Space Provision SPD), landscaped areas, the utilisation of the Red Ditch and/or new balancing areas for biodiversity opportunities; - x. the quality, diversity and distinctiveness of the landscape character and important natural, man-made and historic features must be conserved, enhanced and where necessary, restored: - xi. landscaping should be reflective of the Wooded Estateland landscape type, with sensitive landscape treatment being applied along the site boundaries; - xii. appropriate mitigation measures must be implemented to ensure protection of the natural environment, with benefits from development to biodiversity captured; - xiii. the Historic Environment Record should be consulted during the formulation of development proposals to establish the potential for heritage assets and used to inform any necessary appraisal or evaluation of the site; - xiv. proposals should consider how they can improve the ecological status of the River Arrow and the Batchley Brook
+- viii. development must respect and be sympathetic to the topography of the site, in particular design consideration should be given to the steeper slopes with no development on prominent ridge lines and any excessive remodelling of land avoided; - ix. green infrastructure must be provided based on the needs identified in the Green Infrastructure Concept Statement for Brockhill East, including open spaces (in line with the Open Space Provision SPD), landscaped areas, the utilisation of the Red Ditch and/or new balancing areas for biodiversity opportunities; - x. the quality, diversity and distinctiveness of the landscape character and important natural, man-made and historic features must be conserved, enhanced and where necessary, restored: - xi. landscaping should be reflective of the Wooded Estateland landscape type, with sensitive landscape treatment being applied along the site boundaries; - xii. appropriate mitigation measures must be implemented to ensure protection of the natural environment, with benefits from development to biodiversity captured; - xiii. the Historic Environment Record should be consulted during the formulation of development proposals to establish the potential for heritage assets and used to inform any necessary appraisal or evaluation of the site; - xiv. proposals should consider how they can improve the ecological status of the River Arrow and the Batchley Brook; - xv. proposals should demonstrate that there is no adverse risk of pollution to controlled waters through the submission of an appropriate risk assessment and if necessary, a site investigation and mitigation scheme:

-- xv. the Strategic Site must be accessible by a choice of modes of sustainable transport.

-Investment in necessary transport infrastructure, service improvements and Smarter Choices measures should be delivered, including facilitating appropriate pedestrian connectivity; - xvi. a link road from Brockhill Drive (B4184) to Weights Lane should be implemented which incorporates any necessary environmental improvements; - a Transport Assessment must be provided which demonstrates how the implications of the development will be mitigated against, also detailing the safe access and egress arrangements into the site; - xviii. enable the access roundabout that could facilitate the delivery of Bordesley Bypass; - xix. flood risk measures must be informed by a site specific flood risk assessment and flood modelling will be required, with all mitigation measures fully implemented and no development taking place within 8m of the watercourse: - xx. appropriate SuDS systems to attenuate and balance any surface water runoff must be incorporated and balancing areas implemented to adequate safety standards; and - xxi. drainage system upgrades identified in the Water Cycle Strategy must be in place to enable development;
+- xvi. the Strategic Site must be accessible by a choice of modes of sustainable transport.
+Investment in necessary transport infrastructure, service improvements and Smarter Choices measures should be delivered, including facilitating appropriate pedestrian connectivity; - xvii. a link road from Brockhill Drive (B4184) to Weights Lane should be implemented which incorporates any necessary environmental improvements; - xviii. a Transport Assessment must be provided which demonstrates how the implications of the development will be mitigated against, also detailing the safe access and egress arrangements into the site; - xix. enable the access roundabout that could facilitate the delivery of Bordesley Bypass; - xx. flood risk measures must be informed by a site specific flood risk assessment and flood modelling will be required, with all mitigation measures fully implemented and no development taking place within 8m of the watercourse;

-The first phase of this Strategic Site development is expected to be delivered within 5 years following Local Plan adoption.
-The remainder of the Strategic Site will be expected to be delivered within 10 years following Local Plan adoption.

-Planning permission will not be granted for any scheme which would restrict the delivery of the entire Strategic Site, or the achievement of the development principles.
+- xxi. appropriate SuDS systems to attenuate and balance any surface water runoff must be incorporated and balancing areas implemented to adequate safety standards; and - xxii. drainage system upgrades identified in the Water Cycle Strategy must be in place to enable development; - xxiii. drainage proposals for the site should include appropriate pollution prevention measures to avoid risks to controlled waters. - 46.3 The first phase of this Strategic Site development is expected to be delivered within 5 years following Local Plan adoption.
+The remainder of the Strategic Site will be expected to be delivered within 10 years following Local Plan adoption. - 46.4 Planning permission will not be granted for any scheme which would restrict the delivery of the entire Strategic Site, or the achievement of the development principles.